MarkMDekker/IAMfingerprints/README.md

 </ol>

 ## References
-The paper in Nature Energy can be found here (from Nov 6th and on): https://www.nature.com/articles/s41560-023-01399-1
+The paper in Nature Energy can be found here: https://www.nature.com/articles/s41560-023-01399-1

-The preprint on Research Square is found here: https://www.researchsquare.com/article/rs-2638588/v1

 ## Acknowledgments